 How to Steam Lobster Tails

-Whole lobster tails, butterfly or split lobster tails work well for steaming lobster tails.
+Whole lobster tails, butterfly or split lobster tails work best for steaming.

 - Add 2 inches of water and bring to a boil.